hackersanddesigners/wiki2print/wiki/README.md

 [From the mediawiki installation manual](https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki#Create_a_database): "If you already have a database server and know the root password for it, the MediaWiki installation script can create a new database for you...
 If you don't know the root password, for example if you are on a hosted server, you will have to create a new database now."

-We already have a MariaDB database server installed; however, the web-installer won't have access to our database's root user, so we manually create a database and enter the information into the web-insataller later.
+We already have a MariaDB database server installed; however, the web-installer won't have access to our database's root user, so we manually create a database and enter the information into the web-installer later.
 Note that this isn't the only mediawiki installed on our server, so we took care to name the databases differently.

 First login to mysql as root:
 ```sh